4nandes/Magic-Logs/README.md

 ### $stats
 Format: `$stats [OSRS Username]`

+If the `[OSRS Username]` is left blank and your account is registered, then the command will use your registered username

 Gets and displays the statistics for the OSRS username that was provided, if the username's statistics cannot be found then the bot will notify the user of this.

 ![stats](https://i.imgur.com/WxwJOrx.png)
 ### $pie
 Format: `$pie [OSRS Username]`

+If the `[OSRS Username]` is left blank and your account is registered, then the command will use your registered username

 Gets and displays the statistics for an OSRS username in pie chart form.
 It seperates the pie based on XP.
 If the username's statistics cannot be found then the bot will notify the user of this.